jackyycchan/file-converter/README.md

 	```SELinux
 	> python convert_to_bin.py
 	```
-	All output file will be located at **bin/**
+	All files locating in **src/** directory will be converted into binary All output file will be located at **bin/**

 2. Convert binary text file into DNA sequence